 Located next to Horseshoe Bay Beach, Chaplin Bay Beach is sandwiched between two dramatic sea cliffs.
 During high tides, the beach disappears almost completely!
 This quiet, small beach is an ideal place to relax in relative privacy.

 Stonehole Bay Beach boasts a stunning combination of water, sand and rocks.
 Like many of Bermuda’s South Shore beaches, it is small, but absolutely gorgeous.
 Close to facilities but protected from crowds and prying eyes by rocky cliffs, this twin beach to Chaplin Bay is said to have especially pink sands.

 Warwick Long Bay Beach

-This beach is a half-mile long pink sand oasis.
-Wander the trail that snugs the cliff side to explore other nearby beaches and great snorkeling spots.
+Bermuda’s longest beach, Warwick Long Bay is a half-mile-long pink sand oasis.
+Known for turquoise blue waters, large expanses of sandy beach to take a leisurely stroll along and semi-submerged rock formations, it’s a delight to explore.
+Wander the trail that snugs the cliffside to explore other nearby beaches and great snorkeling spots.

 Map of Bermuda Beaches